-The sexual organs furthest from the central structures. namely the breasts, share unmistakably in the cyclic curve: 2 they too follow the three stages initiated by the corpus luteum; ascent, summit, and decline.
-Rosenburg has proved this by his microscopic-anatomical investigations of breasts at different stages in the menstrual cycle.
+The sexual organs furthest from the central structures, namely, the breasts, share unmistakably in the cyclic curve; 2 they too follow the three stages initiated by the corpus luteum; ascent, summit, and decline.
+Rosenburg has proved this by his microscopicanatomical investigations of breasts at different stages in the menstrual cycle.
 He also demonstrated these changes in a curve, which is reproduced unchanged, as the blue line in Plate V. This blue line is inserted at the top of the diagram, as the breasts only subside and relax to a slight degree, but remain in evidence throughout the cycle.
-Like the changes in the uterine membranes. initiated by the corpus luteum, the glandular enlargements and tensions within the breasts, described by Rosenburg, are to be regarded as preliminary to the transformations typical of pregnancy.
-Thus Nature, determining woman's organism, expects fertilisation of every ovum as it leaves the ovary.
-On each occasion she prepares for the changes which would follow such fertilisation.
-And on each occasion, when fertilisation does not occur, and the purposes of Nature are frustrated, the preparations are demolished and dispersed.
+Like the changes in the uterine membranes, initiated by the corpus luteum, the glandular enlargements and tensions within the breasts, described by Rosenburg, are to be regarded as preliminary to the transformations typical of pregnancy.
+Thus Nature, determining far Gynäkologie, 1923, No. 3.